-In one case, where Congresswomen Patsy Minks, sued to get the Environmental reports on the proposed atomic blast on Amchitka Island, she got a final answer to her request fourteen months after the blast.
-Since she had sought to prevent the blast by showing that the environmental report detailed the considerable harm that would be done, she was simply out of luck.
+In one case, where Congresswomen Patsy Minks sued to get the Environmental reports on the proposed atomic blast on Amchitka Island she got a final answer to her request fourteen months after the blast.
+Since she had sought to prevent the blast by showing that the environmental report detailed considerable harm that would be done, she was simply out of luck.
 The Department of Transport once classified a study of its own operations as being an internal agency memoranda even though it had been prepared by an outside consultant.
 When the American group, Consumers' Union, sued to get the report, the government argued that the report contained only opinions and not facts.
 Consumers' Union pointed out that the contract under which the report had been prepared called for a factual report only.

-Consumers' Union argued that if the report contained only opinions, then it did not meet the contract specification and the outside consultants should not get paid.
-After a long battle, the report was released, and I should add the Consultants had been paid.
+Consumers' Union argued that if the report contained only opinions, then it did not meet the contract specifications and the outside consultants should not get paid.
+After a long battle, the report was released.

 Canada can draw a number of lessons from the American and Swedish experience.
-To avoid the problems that these countries have had, Canada should embody at least the following ten basic principles in an access to information statute:
+To avoid the problems that these countries have had, Canada should embody at least the following ten basic principles in an Access to Information statute:

-1. A statement that the statute applies not only to government departments but also to crown agencies and to companies in which the government has more than a one-third interest.

-2. Affirmative Duties: Each department must be required to keep an index so that a person who wants information can by looking in the index find a right coding which will lead him or her to the file.
-Each department must also be required to make information available upon request.

-3. Indexes must be published in the Canada Gazette.
-Although the Canada Gazette is not on every coffee table, it is available in all public libraries and therefore accessible to people throughout the country.

-4. Everyone must have equal rights to ask for information without having to state their purpose or citizenship.

-5. There must be strict time limits in a statute because without them, delays can be so long that the information becomes useless.
+- 1. A statement that the statute applies not only to government departments but also to crown agencies and to companies in which the government has more than a one-third interest. - 2.
+Affirmative Duties: Each department must be required to keep an index so that a person who wants information can, by looking in the index, find a coding which will lead him or her to the file.
+Each department must also be required to make information available upon request. - 3.
+These indices must be published in the Canada Gazette.
+Although the Canada Gazette is not on every coffee table, it is available in all public libraries and therefore accessible to people throughout the country. - 4.
+Everyone must have equal rights to ask for information without having to state their purpose or citizenship. - 5.
+There must be strict time limits in a statute because, without them, delays can be so long that the information becomes useless.
 Ralph Nader says he once asked for information from the Solicitor-General in Canada, only to be refused eight months later.
-Upon asking for the same information from the U.S. Department of Justice, he got the information he wanted in twenty days.
-Journalists too need information in a timely fashion, as does anyone who wants to wake a decision.

-6. Copying fees should be nominal so that anyone can make a copy of a document and take it away for study.
-About 2-1/2 cents a page which is the direct cost to a large user such as the government would be adequate.
-7. No other fees should be charged.
-In the U.S., some agencies charged also for staff time, and in one case, the Department of Agriculture asked à requestor for a deposit of \$91,000.00 to search for reports of inspections on meat packaging plants.

-8. If a request for information is denied, then there must be a right of appeal to the Courts, and the Court must be able to review the matter in its entirety.
+Upon asking for the same information from the U.S. Department of Justice, he got the information within twenty days.
+Journalists too need information in a timely fashion, as does anyone who wants or need to make a decision. - 6.
+Copying fees should be nominal so that anyone can make a copy of a document and take it away for study. - 7.
+No other fees should be charged.
+In the U.S., some agencies charged also for staff time, and in one case, the Department of Agriculture asked a requester for a deposit of \$ 91,000 to search for reports of inspections on meat packaging plants. - 8.
+If a request for information is denied, then there must be a right of appeal to the courts, and the court must be able to review the matter in its entirety.

-In the 1966 U.S. statute, the Courts were restricted to a discussion of whether the procedure used to reach a decision to refuse a request was proper -- they were not allowed to consider all the facts to determine whether the refusal itself was wrong.
+In the U.S. statute, the courts were restricted to a discussion of whether the procedure used to reach a decision to refuse a request was proper - they were not allowed to consider all the facts to determine whether the refusal iself was wrong.
 Courts must be allowed to inspect the document in question to see if the government claim for exemption is correct.